Home run: History

 Also until circa 1931, the ball had to go not only over the fence in fair territory, but it had to land in the bleachers in fair territory or still be visibly fair when disappearing from view.
 The rule stipulated "fair when last seen" by the umpires.
 Photos from that era in ballparks, such as the Polo Grounds and Yankee Stadium, show ropes strung from the foul poles to the back of the bleachers, or a second "foul pole" at the back of the bleachers, in a straight line with the foul line, as a visual aid for the umpire.
 Ballparks still use a visual aid much like the ropes; a net or screen attached to the foul poles on the fair side has replaced ropes.
-As with American football, where a touchdown once required a literal "touch down" of the ball in the end zone but now only requires the "breaking of the [vertical] plane" of the goal line, in baseball the ball need only "break the plane" of the fence in fair territory (unless the ball is caught by a player who is in play, in which case the batter is called out).
+As with American football, where a touchdown once required a literal "touch down" of the ball in the end zone but now only requires the "breaking of the [vertical] plane" of the goal line, in baseball the ball needs only "break the plane" of the fence in fair territory (unless the ball is caught by a player who is in play, in which case the batter is called out).

-Babe Ruth's 60th home run in 1927 was somewhat controversial, because it landed barely in fair territory in the stands down the right field line.
-Ruth lost a number of home runs in his career due to the when-last-seen rule.
+Babe Ruth's 60th home run in 1927 was somewhat controversial because it landed barely in fair territory in the stands down the right field line.
+Ruth lost many home runs in his career due to the when-last-seen rule.
 Bill Jenkinson, in The Year Babe Ruth Hit 104 Home Runs, estimates that Ruth lost at least 50 and as many as 78 in his career due to this rule.

 Further, the rules once stipulated that an over-the-fence home run in a sudden-victory situation would only count for as many bases as was necessary to "force" the winning run home.
 For example, if a team trailed by two runs with the bases loaded, and the batter hit a fair ball over the fence, it only counted as a triple, because the runner immediately ahead of him had technically already scored the game-winning run.
 That rule was changed in the 1920s as home runs became increasingly frequent and popular.
 Babe Ruth's career total of 714 would have been one higher had that rule not been in effect in the early part of his career.

+In the 2020s, it has become increasingly popular for Major League teams to celebrate home runs using some sort of prop.
+For example, allowing the player to wear or hold an item, such as a hat, helmet, jacket, sword, or trident.